SuperBlueHenBros/AutoHawkCore/README.md

 #### Enviroment

 Make sure you are inside the virtual enviroment when running the program.
-To access it after the initial setup run `\env\Scripts\activate`.
+To access it after the initial setup run `.\env\Scripts\activate`.
 If you don't see a (env) in your terminal session you are not in the virtual enviroment.

 #### Excecution

-When inside the virtual enviroment, run `python.exe middle-tier/middle-tier.py`.
+When inside the virtual enviroment, run `python.exe middle-tier\middle-tier.py`.
 You typically shouldn't ever be running any of the other files.
 This will probably be updated to use a new structure.

 #### Args